 Peter Kun Frary | Sarabande BWV 995 (Bach) | Tascam DR-60D MKII | Neumann KM184 (2X) | Shure A27M | EOS 80D (2X)

 I mainly record soft finger picked guitars and these preamps have plenty of gain when set to “high” sensitivity: 25 to 50% gain for -12 dB set with KM-184 mics.
-Quiet passages and rests of classical guitar pieces were wonderfully clean and devoid of noise.
-Preamps are significantly cleaner than the DR-40 and a notch better than the DR-100 II.
+It has enough gain for dynamic mics like the Shure SM-57 or Rode PodMic, typically 75 to 90% gain.
+Quiet passages of classical guitar pieces were wonderfully clean, transparent and devoid of noise.
+Preamps are significantly cleaner than the DR-40 and a level better than the DR-100 II.

 Session Ready | With the DR-60D MKII on a tripod, I control and monitor audio while shooting music video selfies.
 The white cable on the right is connected to an Anker USB battery pack.